The Best All-In-One Car Seat 2019

 Flaws but not deal breakers

 What’s not to love about the Graco 4Ever?
 Readers say in rear-facing mode, the seat’s harness can be tricky to tighten.
-The lack of a belt lock-off for seat belt installs is a curious omission for a $200+ seat.
+The lack of a belt lock-off for seat belt installs is a curious omission for this price.

 Minor quibble: there is a level indicator, but only on one side.
 And the fabric isn’t as soft to the touch as you’d expect for a $200+ seat, say some critics.
 The 4Ever is also quite heavy—if you are looking for a lighter weight car seat for carpooling, there are better choices out there.